 Study 1 Boys, ages 13 through 18 years.
-The study must include enough patients to ensure that 18 patients complete each dose group.
+The study must include enough patients to ensure that 18 at least 13 patients complete each dose group.
 If possible, the study should include enough patients to characterize potential differences in testosterone transdermal absorption as a function of age and race.